-If a blue box painted with an upward-facing arrow flies past your head, you have to slash it upwards with your blue saber in order to get the point.
+For example: If a blue box painted with an upward-facing arrow flies past your head, you have to slash it upwards with your blue saber in order to get the point.
 And so on.

 Each box makes a percussive crash noise when slashed apart—some custom map makers use Beat Saber’s gameplay to simulate an extra layer of drums on top of existing songs.

 Slicing beats in Beat Saber feels punchy and satisfying.

-Kind of like a cross between cutting through a block of butter with a hot knife, and opening an ice cold Cola Cola with your bare fingers.
+Kind of like a cross between cutting through a block of butter with a hot knife, and opening a beverage can with your bare fingers.

 When you get into a flow state, there’s a feeling of power that Beat Saber imparts upon you; like you really could be a dormant Jedi master hiding behind the visage of Pat from accounting.

 Whenever I play a round of Beat Saber, I get absolutely soaked in my own sweat—burning roughly 400 to 500 calories per hour if I’m playing fast-paced songs on Expert mode.
 Depending on how a level is set up, you might have to slash any number of boxes, at any angle, in any direction, at any time.
 This is all while you keep your sabers away from passing mines, and also while making sure you don’t let your head come into contact with any red blocks.

 When used well, Beat Saber’s simple features can compel you to do some pretty crazy (and visually entertaining) movements in real life—making it one of the freshest party games in recent history.
 If the PSVR edition of Beat Saber contains the capability to add new content via mods and custom songs, then you’ll be playing this one for a long time.